Skip to main content

-Subjects that are taught in kindergarten include reading, math, science, and social studies, helping students build a strong academic foundation.
-Kindergarteners also explore art, music, and physical education, allowing students the opportunity to explore their interests, fostering a well-rounded student.
+Subjects taught in kindergarten include reading, math, science, and social studies, helping students build a strong academic foundation.
+Kindergarten students also explore art, music, and physical education, allowing students the opportunity to explore their interests, fostering a well-rounded student.

 English Language Arts